 ATCA data will be initially in RPFITS format.
 This needs to be converted to Miriad's format, by task atlod, before any further processing can be done.
 We will discuss the various input parameters to Miriad atlod.

-RPFITS files from the old correlator are commonly archived on CDROM or DVD: a CDROM/DVD appears much like a disk to the operating system, and atlod can load RPFITS files directly off these.
-To use a CDROM/DVD drive, first check that the drive is not in use (an orange light flashing).
-To load a disc, press the Open/Close on the front of the drive, place the disc in and again press the Open/Close button.
-After about 10 seconds, the operating system will mount the CDROM/DVD, and it can be accessed.
-CDROM/DVDs written at the ATCA will have the RPFITS data in the directory
+RPFITS files are commonly archived on CDROMs: a CDROM appears much like a disk to the operating system, and atlod can load RPFITS files directly off these.
+To use a CDROM drive, first check that the drive is not in use (an orange light flashing).
+On Solaris to load a CDROM, press the Open/Close on the front of the drive, place the CDROM in and again press the Open/Close button.
+After about 10 seconds, the operating system will mount the CDROM, and it can be accessed.
+CDROMs written at the ATCA will have the RPFITS data in the directory

+/cdrom/cdromx/DATAwhere x is 0 for the first drive of a machine, 1 for the second, etc (you can do a directory listing to see what you have - its like a normal file system!).
 You can set the in parameter to the RPFITS files in this directory.
-For example, to select all files belonging to project C561, use
+For example, to select all files belonging to project C561 (assuming you are using the first CDROM drive), use

-in=/media/cdrom/DATA/*.C561When you are done with a CDROM/DVD drive you eject it with the command
+in=/cdrom/cdrom0/DATA/*.C561When you are done with a CDROM drive you eject it with the Solaris UNIX command

 eject cdrom(the Open/Close button will not work).